How To Identify Bed Bugs: Eggs, Nymphs, and Adults

 What Are Bed Bugs?

 Bed bugs (Cimex lectularius) are small, wingless insects that feed on the blood of humans and animals.
 They are primarily nocturnal and tend to hide in the crevices of beds, furniture, and walls during the day.
-Texas, with its warm climate and busy lifestyle, is a prime environment for bed bugs to thrive.
+Texas, with its warm climate, is a prime environment for bed bugs to thrive.

 Understanding the life cycle of bed bugs can help you identify them more easily.
-Bed bugs go through several stages: egg, nymph, and adult.
+Bed bugs go through three stages: egg, nymph, and adult.

 • Size: Approximately 1 millimeter, roughly the size of a pinhead.